vackup/scoutbase-code-challenge-back-end/README.md

+ The app was deployed to Azure.
+The Azure version is using an Azure Database for PostgreSQL

+ You can access the Graphql playground here https://scoutbase-code-challenge-backend.azurewebsites.net/graphql

 # Back-end task of Code Challenge for Scoutbase

 This task is for demonstrating your understanding of HTTP, GraphQL, Node.js and general API practices.